Getting your first social care job

-Depending on the role, you don't always need qualifications or previous work experience to get a job in social care.
+You don't need work experience or qualifications to get your first job in adult social care.
 What's really important is having the right values, behaviours and attitudes to work effectively with people who need care and support.

-What values do you need in social care?
+What values do you need to work in adult social care?

 Values are the beliefs, views and natural attributes that people hold about what is right and wrong.
 They apply to all aspects of life and influence how a person behaves in different situations.